keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/2. Python Tutorials/KS3027 KS3027F) Keyestudio Beetlebot 3 in 1 Robot for Python STEM Education.md

 </tr>
 </tbody>
 </table>

-3.  **Test Result：**
+**5. Test Result：**

 Ensure the Raspberry Pi Pico is connected to the computer，and click“Stop/Restart backend”.

 Place batteries in the battery holder and turn the power switch to the ON end and click "Run Current Script"

 We will see that the car can avoid obstacles automatically when we put some obstacles around it.
 Press Ctrl+C or click Stop/Restart Backend to exit the program.

 ![](raw.githubusercontent.com/keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/master/media/d3eda9adf645f2c6b5a08c8bfc66f013.png)